Howard Chaykin: 1980s

 The first new project was a revamp of The Shadow in a four-issue miniseries for DC Comics in 1986.
 Rather than setting the series in its traditional 1930s milieu, Chaykin updated it to a contemporary setting and included his own style of extreme violence.
-In a 2012 interview, Chaykin stated "The reason I pulled him out of the period was because I thought it would be commercial suicide to do a period character at that point."
+In a 2012 interview, Chaykin stated, "The reason I pulled him out of the period was because I thought it would be commercial suicide to do a period character at that point."

 The American Flagg!
 Special one-shot introduced Chaykin's Time², a two-volume graphic-novel series with a heavy dose of jazz, film noir and a fantasy version of New York City: Time²: The Epiphany (ISBN 0-915419-07-6) and Time²: The Satisfaction of Black Mariah (ISBN 0-915419-23-8)).
 In 1987, Chaykin described plans for a third volume, saying, "It's probably going to be grossly different from the first two, because I'm taking things in another direction ...
 I want to do a story that is both very funny ... and at the same time very, very ugly.
 Really nasty and unpleasant.
 Because frankly, it's the place to do that sort of thing."
-Although Chaykin hoped it would be available in 1988, the third volume has yet to be finished or released.
+Although Chaykin hoped it would be available in 1988, the third volume will be included in the Time² Omnibus, released in February, 2024 through Image Comics.

 Chaykin has described Time² as the single work about which he is most proud.
 "To tell you the truth, my first interest would be to do another Time² because that was a very personal product for me," he said in 2008.
 "It's a fantasia of my family's story."